mcnic16/low-cholesterol-food/README.md

 # Compatibility and Responsiveness

-This website had been being tested during the development across multiple browsers (Chrome, Safary, Opera, FireFox and Edge) and on multiple devices: mobile  (Samsung Galaxy() tablets(iPad, iPadPro) and laptops (with HiDPI and MDPI and touch screens).
+This website had been being tested during the development across multiple browsers (Chrome, Safary, Opera, FireFox and Edge) and on multiple devices: mobile Samsung Galaxy, tablets and laptops and desktop PC.
 As well as on Google Chrome's developer tools to see how it looks across all the different device screen sizes to ensure compatibility and responsiveness.
 I also used Am I Responsive online tool for checking responsiveness on different devices.
 Plenty of changes were made and necessary media queries added to make the website fully responsive.
-The one issue was found that website renders poorly on Internet Explorer browser (as it is outdated).
-However, the website renders well as expected on the other browsers.

 # Bugs
 I could not get postgres to work , I kept having the error: